stfbk/mig-t/README.md

 To add the driver to the tool, use the "select driver" button in the tool interface and locate the driver file you downloaded before.

 ## Run a test

+Before starting, make sure you have updated your msg_def.json file in the Burp installation folder.
+You have to add the definitions of the message_types that you use in your tests in that file.

+To run a test you need to fill the "Input JSON" page with the test suite, and click on the "Read JSON" button.
+Once this has been done, in the upper part of mig-t, you will find all the tabs of the sessions declared in the tests, you need to fill them with the corresponding session track.

+If you declared more than one session in one test, you need to specify and start a different proxy for each session used.
+This is because there has to be a way to differentiate the traffic between the two sessions.
+To do that, go to "session config" tab in mig-t, (if you have already done the previous part you should see all the sessions you declared in your tests associated with a port) now, you need to change the port according to different proxies that you need to start from the Burp settings.
+Then press save.

+Now go back to Input JSON, and press Execute Test Suite.

+Once the tests have been executed, you will see the result in the "Test Suite Result" and by clicking on a result, you can see in details the matched messages in the tab "Test results".

+If you want to see the entire history of the messages go to "proxy" tab in Burp, then "HTTP history"

 </details><br>